mvysny/ev-fi/_posts/2019-11-2-schuko-charging.md

 battery with 6,6kWh only, which is roughly 50km of range.
 Not to mention that you shouldn't load the fuse on 100%, but only at 80%, which means charging at 13A max on a 16A fuse, or 8A on a 10A fuse.

+However, drawing 13A (2,8kW) or less from Schuko is completely fine for as long as you need, say, 12 hours.

 ## Charging Speeds

 You can charge at 13A from Schuko as long as you want, but ONLY IF ALL of the following is met:

 1. You know for sure that the fuse is 16A,
-2. The building has been built in the year 2000 at the latest (so that the wiring is good),
+2. The building has been built in the year 2000 at the latest (so that the wiring is new),
 3. Your extension cord (jatkojohto) can handle 13A continuous draw.
 4. There is nothing else consuming electricity from that circuit.
+5. The Schuko is properly grounded. (however some chargers can charge even on ungrounded Schuko).

 * If anything of the above is not met, charge at 10A at most.
 * If the wiring is older or the fuse is just 10A, charge at most at 8A.